Caterina van Hemessen Academie

 The first master class was The Drive of Drawing, led by Robbie Cornelissen, 12 artists were selected.
 The public programme was composed of a lecture by Deanna Petherbridge, artist and author of The Primacy of Drawing; an evening called Drawing Experiences, with talks by Robbie Cornelissen, Florette Dijkstra, Arno Kramer, Marc Nagtzaam, Erik Odijk and Stijn Peeters; a public class with Marc Nagtzaam, Erik Odijk, Robbie Cornelissen and the participating artists, discussing their work.
 The week was concluded with an exhibition that was on show until 20 November at the Van Eyck.

-The Masterclass The Drive of Walking will take place from 9-16 September 2016 led by Master Yeb Wiersma and Guest-Master David Helbich.
-This master class investigates walking as a significant aspect of art practice and as a specific method of research, perception and experience.
-Applications are welcome from artists, curators, writers, designers, anthropologists, poets, architects, landscape architects and philosophers, for whom walking falls within the scope of their work or who wish to explore what walking may mean to their work.
-All information about The Drive of Walking can be found here.
+The Masterclass The Drive of Walking took place from 9-16 September 2016 led by Master Yeb Wiersma and Guest-Master David Helbich.
+This master class investigated walking as a significant aspect of art practice and as a specific method of research, perception and experience.
+Applications were welcome from artists, curators, writers, designers, anthropologists, poets, architects, landscape architects and philosophers, for whom walking falls within the scope of their work or who wish to explore what walking may mean to their work.

 Funded by the Mondriaan Fund